pashazzz/citation-cards/README.md

     - List with all existed tags
         - on tap on the tag, select it and display all citations with this tag
         - long tap - edit tag and choose other color
-- Settings
+- More
     - access to archived citations - another screen, with rightward swipe to recover, and leftward - to delete
     - export citations
-    - import citations
-    - switcher, is need to display on the top of main screen the one favourite citation, by default - true
     - choosing the tags from which the citations will display on the widgets, by default - all
-    - light/dark/automatic mode
-    - language
     - about info

 - Bottom bar with buttons for these screens

-Settings will be stored in UserDefaults.standard.settings
+Settings stored in UserDefaults.standard.settings

 ## Widgets